Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Abstract

 \section{Abstract}

-Let $\Q$ be a bipartite quiver with vertex set $\Q_0$ such that the number of arrows between any two source and sink vertices is constant.
-Let $\beta=(\beta(x))_{x \in \Q_0}$ be a dimension vector of $\Q$ with positive integer coordinates, and let $\Delta(\Q, \beta)$ be the moment cone associated to $(\Q, \beta)$.
-We show that the membership problem for $\Delta(\Q, \beta)$ can be solved in strongly polynomial time.
+Let $\Q$ be a bipartite quiver with vertex set $\Q_0$ such that the number of arrows between any source vertex and any sink vertex is constant.
+Let $\beta=(\beta(x))_{x \in \Q_0}$ be a dimension vector of $\Q$ with positive integer coordinates.